PawelKnap/3D-human-pose-estimation/User Guide.md

 ```
 sudo pip install numpy opencv-python
 ```
-- **IMPOTANT**: make sure Python 3.6.8 is the only Python version installed in the machine.
+- **IMPOTANT**: make sure Python 3.6.8 is the Python version of machine as well as anaconda environment.

 6. Radars:
     - Download and install the Texas Instruments [MMWAVE-SDK](https://www.ti.com/tool/MMWAVE-SDK), which includes the XDS110 drivers necessary.